 This Cinnamon Dolce Syrup tastes just like the syrup that's used at Starbucks.
-Make your own at home using a handful of common ingredients!
+Save yourself some time and money and make your own at home.
+It only requires a few common ingredients, and I bet you have most or all of them on hand already.

 What is Cinnamon Dolce Syrup?

-This syrup is a copycat recipe of Starbucks Cinnamon Dolce Syrup.
+Cinnamon Dolce Syrup is a cinnamon-sugar-flavored syrup offered at Starbucks.
+This recipe is a copycat for that syrup.
 It's sweet and full of cinnamon spicy flavor.
 In fact, "dolce" is the Italian word for "sweet!"
+So, it's "sweet cinnamon syrup."
 Makes sense now, right?

-Though you can find store bought, bottled versions of a cinnamon dolce syrup, it's so easy to make and tastes so much better when made at home!
+You can find store bought, bottled versions of a cinnamon dolce syrup.
+But it's so easy to make and tastes so much better when made at home.
+Plus you can make a bunch to have on hand to enjoy all week without needing to leave your house.
+Any other homebodies out there?

 What is in Cinnamon Dolce Syrup?